A Self-Evolving Framework for Efficient Terminal Agents via Observational Context Compression: Case Study

 \textbf{Compressed output} (3,183~characters, ratio = 0.488):

-The \texttt{seed\_compiler\_output\_mod} rule removes the verbose \texttt{cp -f} file-listing block (25~lines enumerating 100+ source files copied to \texttt{tsrc/}) while preserving the semantically critical elements: tool-generation commands, build configuration messages (``\texttt{Overwriting ctime.c...}''), and---crucially---the final compilation command containing \texttt{-fprofile-arcs -ftest-coverage}, which confirms that gcov coverage instrumentation is correctly enabled.
-A positional truncation strategy would risk cutting from the end and losing this critical final line; TACO's semantic filtering retains it regardless of position.
+The evolved compiler-output rule removes the verbose \texttt{cp -f} file-listing block, which contains 25~lines enumerating over 100 source files copied to \texttt{tsrc/}, while preserving the semantically critical elements: tool-generation commands, build configuration messages such as ``\texttt{Overwriting ctime.c...}'', and---crucially---the final compilation command containing \texttt{-fprofile-arcs -ftest-coverage}.
+This final command confirms that gcov coverage instrumentation is correctly enabled.
+A positional truncation strategy would risk cutting from the end and losing this critical line, whereas \agentname{} retains it through rule-guided filtering regardless of its position.